en-wl/wordlist/site/12dicts.md

 Originally, 12dicts was composed of lists derived from a specific set of 12 source dictionaries.
 In addition to these "classic" lists, Version 5 of 12dicts now includes lists derived from other sources.
-It would perhaps be appropriate to rename 12dicts to someth ing more generic, such as BAWL (Beale's Assorted Word Lists), but I have not done so in order to preserve continuity.
+It would perhaps be appropriate to rename 12dicts to something more generic, such as BAWL (Beale's Assorted Word Lists), but this has not been done so in order to preserve continuity.

 <a href="/12dicts-readme-r5">readme</a>,